 - Control the deposit window so the syrup’s viscosity, temperature, and mixing conditions stay consistent from the first tray to the last.

-Late addition isn’t a magic fix.
-Add too late and you risk incomplete dissolution or mixing variability.
-Add too early and you increase the time the active spends in a hot, reactive environment.
-The right answer is a validated process window with defined mixing time, temperature range, and maximum hold time.
+Late addition isn't a magic fix.
+Add too late, and you risk incomplete dissolution or mixing variability.
+Add too early, and you increase the time the active spends in a hot, reactive environment.
+The right answer: a validated process window with defined mixing time, temperature range, and maximum hold time.

 Taste Masking Isn’t Just Sensory—It’s a Stability Lever

-ALCAR can be challenging from a flavor standpoint, but the bigger manufacturing trap is that taste-masking tools often change the physical system.
+ALCAR is challenging from a flavor standpoint, but the bigger manufacturing trap is this: taste‑masking tools often change the physical system.
 In gummies, that can be the difference between a stable chew and a bottle full of stuck pieces.

 Common tradeoffs manufacturers have to manage include: